BEFORE YOUR CLASS:

 It’s gonna get hot!
 Dress appropriately and wear shorts or form fitting pants and a breathable top.
 Use one of our towels or bring your own.

 BPM Indoor Cycling Inc. has a strict 12-hour cancellation policy.
-If you are unable to cancel within the cancellation window your account will be charged as if you had taken the class.
-If you have an unlimited membership, an $18 late cancellation fee will be applied charged to your account or must be paid before your next class.
+If you are unable to cancel within the cancellation window or no show your account will be charged as if you had taken the class.
+If you have an unlimited membership, an $18 late cancellation fee will be charged to your account, if you have a punch-pass you will lose the punch.

 Introduce yourself, ask questions, and get pumped for class!
-If doing spin, book a bike, grab your cycling shoes, towel, and heart rate monitor.
+If doing spin, book a bike, grab your cycling shoes, and heart rate monitor.
 You will receive a complimentary towel on your bike and a locker that corresponds to your bike number.

 Sign online when you create your profile, print and bring, or sign on site.
 Always be sure to read carefully and ask questions if you do not understand.

 Terms and Conditions